-The ECC shall be established at the Central Fire Station, Parade Street, St.John's on the third floor.
+The ECC shall be established at the Central Fire Station, Parade Street, St. John's.
 The backup location is Mount Pearl Fire Station, Olympic Drive, Mount Pearl.
-The Emergency and Safety Services Division of St. John's Regional Fire Department is responsible for establishing and maintaining a level of preparedness for the ECC.
+The Emergency and Business Preparedness Division of St. John's Regional Fire Department is responsible for establishing and maintaining a level of preparedness for the ECC.
+The ECC Activation Guide outlines the concept of operation, activation, administration and demobilization of the ECC.
+The guide is held as a sperate document from this Plan.